 With 100% of the group recommending the course for other learners, we can see that learning these skills was appreciated and valued.
 The science tell us exactly how mindfulness changes neural structure to facilitate cognitive processing, decision making, improved memory and of course, paying attention (Lazar 2012, Cozolino 2013).
 What is so fascinating and valuable, is hearing the learners’ lived experiences of these neural changes.
 These excerpts link the lived experience of wellbeing and the learning process.

+Mindfulness, mental well-being

 We have seen a 12% increase in the mental wellbeing of the group and 78% of learners showing a meaningful increase in their individual scores.
 The interviews did not directly address mental wellbeing, but a few did refer to this issue in their responses.
 Again we can grasp the specific processes, through which the increase in wellbeing may have come about.